yatish609/Axel-shark/README.md

 > Netifaces

-Based on Python version 3.8.2.
+Based on Python 3.8.2 and compiled using python's own virtualenv.

 To run Axel-Shark, type this in the terminal: